 |

-Supplemental Medicare Plans in Arizona
+Supplemental Medicare plans in Arizona

 This includes Medigap, Part C, and Part D. Unlike Parts A and B, these supplemental plan costs will depend on the beneficiaries’ location and selected plan.

-When Arizonans opt for a Medigap plan, they can also purchase a Part D prescription drug plan.
+When Arizonans opt for a Medigap plan, they can purchase a Part D prescription drug plan.
 This helps cover medications for Arizona residents and keeps the cost of prescriptions low.

-Cities in Arizona with Estimated Premiums for Supplemental Coverage
+Cities in Arizona with estimated premiums for supplemental coverage

 You can find charts with estimated premiums for each type of supplemental coverage for the below cities:

-Arizona Medicare Resources
+Arizona Medicare resources

 If you’re located in Arizona, you have several options to get the information you need surrounding Medicare coverage: